All the New Disney Movies to See in Movie Theatres

 Shang-Chi and the Legend of the Ten Rings

 From Marvel Studios, SHANG-CHI AND THE LEGEND OF THE TEN RINGS stars Simu Liu as Shang-Chi, who must confront the past he thought he left behind when he is drawn into the web of the mysterious Ten Rings organization.
 Trouble is, his father Wenwu (Tony Leung) is the head of the Ten Rings, and he wants Shang-Chi to take his place as an assassin at his side.
 SHANG-CHI has elements that go back to the early days of Marvel movies.
 The Abomination, first seen in THE INCREDIBLE HULK, plays a part, and the Ten Rings were mentioned in IRON MAN 3.
 The movie also stars Awkwafina as Shang-Chi's friend Katy and Michelle Yeoh as Jiang Nan, as well as Fala Chen, Meng'er Zhang, Florian Munteanu, and Ronny Chieng.

 ETERNALS brings a brand new but very old family into the Marvel Cinematic Universe.
 In the comics, the Eternals are an evolutionary offshoot of humanity, created millennia ago by an alien race known as the Celestials.
-They're tremendously powerful, and connected to the origins of both Thanos and the Infinity Stones.
-The plot of ETERNALS is still under wraps, but we understand the characters played by Angelina Jolie, Salma Hayek, Kumail Nanjani and Brian Tyree Henry will face off against a race known as the Deviants.
-Chloé Zhao, who made the acclaimed film THE RIDER, is directing.
-[ETERNALS opens on November 6]
+They're tremendously powerful and connected to the origins of both Thanos and the Infinity Stones.
+In the movie, the Eternals — played by Angelina Jolie, Salma Hayek, Kumail Nanjiani, and Brian Tyree Henry — will face off against a race known as the Deviants.
+Chloé Zhao, who made the acclaimed film NOMADLAND, directs.

-All images courtesy of Walt Disney Pictures, Pixar, and Marvel Studios.
+All images courtesy of Marvel Studios, Pixar, Walt Disney Studios.